-The extended runtime passes quickly as Hu takes us into the lives of four characters over the course of a day.
+The extended runtime passes quickly as Hu takes us into the lives of four interconnected characters over the course of an event-packed day.
 Teenager Wei Bu accidentally injures a bully defending a friend and goes into hiding with the assistance of his elderly neighbour.
-Meanwhile, Wei's female classmate is engaged in a risky affair with the school's dean and the bully's gangster older brother arrives seeking retribution. - MM
+Meanwhile, Wei's female classmate is engaged in a risky affair

-"Influenced by European art house icons such as Krzysztof Kieślowski and Béla Tarr - specifically the latter's Werckmeister Harmonies, in terms of its fatalistic premise and omnipresent tracking shots - Elephant provides proof of Hu's promise as a thoughtful filmmaker.
+"Influenced by European art house icons such as Krzysztof Kieslowśki and Béla Tarr - specifically the latter's Werckmeister Harmonies, in terms of its fatalistic premise and omnipresent tracking shots - Elephant provides proof of Hu's promise as a thoughtful filmmaker.
 The movie stands as a memorial to a young talent who burned out too soon." - Clarence Tsui, Hollywood Reporter